LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/regex-line-begin-anchor/_index.md

 Take note that **`Paula,Richardson,...` is not** in our matched lines.

 {{% notice note %}}
-Using the RegEx **line begin anchor** we have already created a pattern that is more effective than just searching for the string by itself.
+Using the RegEx **line begin anchor** you have already created a pattern that is more effective than just searching for the string by itself.
 {{% /notice %}}